solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_app_mesh.md

 We recommend you follow this link: [Tutorial: Configure App Mesh Integration with Kubernetes] (https://docs.aws.amazon.com/app-mesh/latest/userguide/mesh-k8s-integration.html) for getting started with AWS App Mesh and setting up the examples.

-We will assumed that you use `color-mesh` as the name of your mesh and you deployed your EKS cluster in the `us-east-2 (Oregon)` as the AWS region.
+We will assumed that you use `color-mesh` as the name of your mesh and you deployed your EKS cluster in the `us-east-2 (Ohio)` as the AWS region.

 Once you have the examples installed, you should have an environment like this: